 Data Provided by the Centers for Disease Control and Prevention

 The Centers for Disease Control and Prevention (CDC) reports that the most common eye diseases and eye disorders include refractive errors, age-related macular degeneration, cataracts, diabetic retinopathy and glaucoma.
 The CDC reports the generalized prevalence rates of these disorders.

 Refractive errors include eye disorders, such as astigmatism (disordered vision at any distance), hyperopia (farsightedness), and myopia (nearsightedness).
 Refractive errors also include presbyopia, the inability to focus on things up close, such as reading small print.

 Refractive errors of the eye are the most common causes of visual disturbances in the United States.
-These are estimated prevalence rates for these disorders:
+A breakdown looks like this: